simplybusiness/oneday/README.md

 # Installation

-This bit has yet to be written
+This bit has yet to be written, but there's going to be a Dockerfile and stuff